Yutong-Ye/AutoNexus/README.md

 # CarCar

-CarCar is an application that handles both the services and sales aspect of an automotive service and sales center.
+CarCar is an application that handles both the services and sales aspects of an automotive service and sales center.
 CarCar manages the aspects of Automobile Inventory (Including Make, Model, and VIN) as well as the Service Appointments, Technicians, Customers, Sales, Salespeople, and the Customers who purchased vehicles.

 #### Team: